VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 [ update_entries_limit: <integer> | default 0 ]

 # Labels to add or overwrite for each alert.
+# In case of conflicts, original labels are kept with prefix `exported_`.
 labels:
   [ <labelname>: <tmpl_string> ]